-The data are contaminated with e^- (especially at low energies) and with events containing multiple interacting particles.
+The data are contaminated with e- (especially at low energies) and with events containing multiple interacting particles.
 The contamination is reduced by applying triggers and selection cuts (see Section 3.2) and the data are corrected for the residual contamination.
 The correction factors have been calculated based on Monte Carlo samples of π^- s mixed with e^- s, and mixed samples of single and double π^- events.
-These have been determined with the physics lists FTFP_BERT and QGSP_BERT and the average correction has been applied to the data.
-The difference in the correction factors is taken as a contribution to the systematic uncertainty.
-Furthermore, the systematic uncertainty includes the effect of varying the cut values used to select interacting events, Ecut and Fcut, by one unit, as well as the contamination with non-interacting events.
+These have been determined with the physics lists FTFP_BERT and QGSP_BERT and the average correction has been applied to the data for energies where these physics lists have a different model implementation.
+For the lowest energies the correction factor determined from FTFP_BERT has been applied.
+These correction factors are generally between 0.8 and 1.0 depending on the bin for the shower profiles.
+For the interaction fraction, shower energy, and the means and standard deviations of the shower profiles they are between 0.93 and 1.00.

+The systematic uncertainty includes the effect of varying the cut values used to select interacting events, $E{\rm cut}$ and $F{\rm cut}$, by one unit, as well as the contamination with non-interacting events.
 The relative size of the systematic uncertainty has been estimated using simulated events (FTFP_BERT).
-The choice of the energy threshold of 0.6 MIP on the reconstructed energy per pixel in the Si-W ECAL has very little influence on the final analysis results: when changed to 0.4 MIP, mean results change by a maximum of 0.6% and when changed to
+The choice of the energy threshold of 0.6 MIP on the reconstructed energy per pixel in the Si-W ECAL has very little influence on the final analysis results: when changed to 0.4 MIP, mean results change by a maximum of

-0.8 MIP, the maximum change is 1.2%.
+0.6% and when changed to 0.8 MIP, the maximum change is 1.2%.
 This contribution is small compared to other contributions and is therefore not included in the systematic uncertainty.
-A change in the hit energy of 2%, the estimated uncertainty in the calibration [12], does not alter the results significantly, nor does a change in the restriction on the event barycentre.
-The stability of the mean and standard deviations of the studied observables have been estimated by performing the analysis on subsets of the data sets.
-The maximum differences between the results of these subsets have been added to the systematic uncertainties for the means and standard deviations.
+A change in the hit energy of 2%, the estimated uncertainty in the calibration [14], does not alter the results significantly, nor does a change in the restriction on the event barycentre.